SpectraLogic/no_tape_span_java_project/README.md

 ## Usage

-Extract the application from the pre-build tar or zip file located in the [releases](https://github.com/SpectraLogic/no_tape_span_java_project/releases).
+Make sure you have [Java 8](https://java.com/en/download/) installed.
+Then extract the application from the pre-build tar or zip file located in the [releases](https://github.com/SpectraLogic/no_tape_span_java_project/releases).